The LPI Education and Public Outreach team, in collaboration with strategic science and education partners,

 My first experience with planetary science education came as a graduate student at the University of Arizona, where I was a member of the education and public outreach (E/PO) program for the Mars Phoenix mission.
 I graduated from the University of Arizona with a master’s degree in Teaching and Teacher Education with a minor in Planetary Science.
 After graduate school, I taught high school physics and Earth and space science for one year before coming to LPI.

-At LPI, I lead both lunar and Mars education efforts, including the High School Lunar Research Projects and E/PO for the ChemCam instrument onboard NASA’s Mars Science Laboratory rover, Curiosity.
-I also lead LPI’s public speaker series, the Cosmic Explorations Speaker Series.
+At LPI, I lead both lunar and Mars education efforts, including E/PO for the ChemCam instrument onboard NASA’s Mars Science Laboratory rover, Curiosity.
+I am the E/PO lead for the LPI-JSC led Center for Lunar Science and Exploration (CLSE).
+I also lead LPI’s Cosmic Explorations Speaker Series and Sky Fest programs.

 I have been with the LPI since September 2010.
 I assist with all the administrative duties for the education team, and serve as one of the primary contacts.
 I assist with the coordination of meetings, purchasing, and agreements.
 I also support the team in the preparation of workshops, acquisitions, and shipping of materials, and am the liaison between our team and other departments.
 I enjoy working with everyone on the education team and am excited about my contribution to the team’s space science goals.